 order_id

 to the merchant backend.
-Set both in the cookie to be sent with the response.GET /private/orders/{order-ID}?session_id={session-ID}
+Set both in the cookie to be sent with the response.Check the status of the payment for order-ID under session-ID by doing a

 Instead of making a request to the merchant backend on every request to resource-URL, the storefront may use a session-page-cache that stores (session-ID, order-ID, resource-name) tuples.
 When a refund is given, the corresponding tuple must be removed from the session-page-cache.